Sunday, October 20, 2013

 Once the eye discerns it, the face in the fireplace was evidently intentional

 But just what does this face allude to?
 There I’m afraid I’m going on hunches alone, simply because it’s not a literal reference.
-One possibility is that it’s simply anthropomorphic, which is an ungainly term standing for the incorporation of human features into a building.
+One possibility is that it’s simply anthropomorphic, which is an ungainly term standing for the act of incorporating human features into a building.
 This choice is akin to a form of animism, whereby humans project a living spirit onto natural forces or animals, except that here it’s the human face rendered into the inanimate.
 But I don’t really think that this is likely, as there are no other indications in the building that I can detect.

-Modestly anthropomorphic garage at this restored Maclure mansion
+Moderately anthropomorphic garage at this restored Maclure mansion

 Another line of speculation might interpret it around the primacy of the fireplace in the ideology of the bungalow, and the focal role it plays in the room where much of family life unfolded.
 Control of fire for cooking and heating is at the core of human cultural evolution and is celebrated in all familial life in all settled communities (until lately, at least).